DCRG-Bristol/PANG_model/README.md

 ## Getting started

-Add the `toolbox` folder to the MATLAB path.
+Add the `tbx` folder to the MATLAB path.

 ## Model building